Find answers to my most commonly asked questions

 You talk a lot about books for businesses.
 Do you also work on memoirs or other types of books?

 Absolutely!
 If you have a memoir or other non-fiction book you’d like help with, I’d be happy to talk with you about it.
 Book a call with me here.

 If I hire you as a ghostwriter, will I have to put your name on my book?

 It’s a standard practice for ghostwriters and co-authors to be named on the covers of books they do the majority of the writing for, and it’s my preference to follow that practice.
 But it’s not a deal-breaker if you only want your name on the book.
-We can discuss it on your free 30-minute call.
+We can discuss it on your free, customized book consult call.

 Why do I have to apply to get on a call with you?

 Okay, I’m sold.
 How do we get started?